lyuzizheng/lzz-blog/content/posts/study/im_architecture/index.md

 date: "2022-01-27"
 tags: ["学习", "IM", "Architecture"]
 categories: ["笔记"]
 summary: "This essay takes me one month to finish writing, drawing figures.
-I will start from the view of a PM to define what user's need for a simple instant messaging service as well as the perspective of an SWE to design how to implement these features (backend) in a robust and reliable way."
+I will start from the view of a PM to define what user's need for a simple instant messaging service as well as the perspective of an SWE to elaborate how to implement these features (backend) in a robust and reliable way."
 draft: false
 ShowToc: true
 TocOpen: false